Herbert Wertheim College of Engineering Drop Policy

 COMPUTER ENGINEERING CORE AND GRADUATION GPA REQUIREMENTS

 A minimum grade of C is required in any computer engineering course that is a prerequisite for another computer engineering course.
-The prerequisite course and its subsequent course cannot be taken the same term, even if the prerequisite course is being repeated.
-Other courses that require at least a C include ENC 3246, and any course designated Design 2(CEN 4914, CIS 4914, EEL 4913, EEL 4924C)
+The prerequisite course and its subsequent course cannot be taken in the same term, even if the prerequisite course is being repeated.
+Additionally a C or better is required in ENC 3246 and all Design 2 courses (CEN 4914, EGN 4952, CIS 4914, EEL 4913, EEL 4924C).

 CpE majors must have an overall 2.00 in all coursework to meet degree requirements.
 CpE majors are required to have a cumulative and upper-division GPA of at least 2.00 or greater to graduate.

-GRADE POINT AVERAGES (GPA)
+GRADE POINT AVERAGE (GPA)

 ACADEMIC PROBATION